LuisFilipePires/ft_linux/README.md

 ---

-Disk setup
+### Disk setup

+### /dev Directory

+`/dev` (device) is a special directory in Linux where system devices are represented as files.
+In Linux, hardware devices are accessed through special files called device files, allowing the operating system and applications to communicate with them.

+Disks, partitions, USB devices, terminals, and other hardware components are represented inside `/dev`.

+For example:
+- `/dev/sda` represents a disk device.
+- `/dev/sda1` represents the first partition of that disk.
+- `/dev/sdb` can represent an additional disk added to the system.

+In the ft_linux project, the disk used to build our Linux system appears inside `/dev` (for example `/dev/sdb`).
+Its partitions are created from this device (for example `/dev/sdb1`) and will be used as the destination for the new Linux system.

-The system uses one additional disk (/dev/vdb) with 25GB allocated and divided into 3 partitions as required by the subject:
+The system uses one additional disk (/dev/vdb) with 10GB allocated and divided into 3 partitions as required by the subject:

-/dev/vdb1 → 2GB → swap
+- /dev/vdb1 → 1GB → swap
-/dev/vdb2 → 1GB → /boot
+- /dev/vdb2 → 512Mb → /boot
-/dev/vdb3 → ~22GB → root filesystem (/)
+- /dev/vdb3 → ~8GB → root filesystem (/)

 This satisfies the requirement of at least 3 partitions.